Breakdown of sequential tunnel ionization in ultrashort electromagnetic pulses: Statement of the problem, basic equations and numerical method

 where $H_0$ is the single particle Hamiltonian including interaction with the electric field of the pulse

 with $\varphi$ being its scalar potential.
-Definitions of the electron-electron and electron-ion interaction potentials $V_\text{int}$ and $V_\text{ion}$, along with the model of the pulse field are given in the End Matter.
-The computational grid parameters are provided there, too.
-In the case (a) the TDSE (\ref{2eTDSE}) is solved for the 1D and 2D systems.
-In the case (b), the TDSE with the single-particle Hamiltonian (\ref{H0}) was solved for the first and second electrons separately (see the End Matter for details).
 To suppress recollisions, the time dependence of the electric field $E(t)$ is set in the form of an unipolar pulse with the amplitude value $E_0$ and the full duration $T$

+In Eqs. (\ref{2eTDSE}, \ref{H0}), interaction of the electrons with the field of the unipolar pulse is introduced through the scalar potential: $\varphi (\bm r, t) = -\int \tilde E (x, t)dx$, here $\tilde E (x, t)$ is the electric field linearly polarized in the x-direction In a spatially homogeneous field as (\ref{E(t)}), the electrons are accelerated after ionization, rapidly reaching the boundaries of the computation box.
+This hinders analysis of the two-electron ionization dynamics.
+To make such analysis more affordable, in the numerical calculation we use the field which is close homogeneous in the vicinity of the ion and vanishes far from it:

+where $x_0=30$ a.u.
+With this choice, the field remains almost spatially homogeneous on the scale of the tunnel barrier $b=I_p/E_0\simeq 10$ a.u.

+The TDSE (\ref{2eTDSE}) is solved for the 1D and 2D systems.
+For the 1D system coordinates $x_1$ and $x_2$ of the electrons were discretized on a spatial grid of $2048\times 2048$ nodes with a step $\Delta x = 0.5$ a.u.
+The absorbing layer \cite{neuhasuer1989} occupies 15 nodes at the boundary of the computational box.
+For the 2D problem, the coordinates were discretized with a step $\Delta x = \Delta y = 0.5$ a.u. and $N_x = 512$, $N_y = 256$ nodes for each electron.
+The total size of the computational box is $512\times256\times512\times256$ nodes.
+To reproduce the first $I_{p1}=3.37$ eV and second $I_{p2}=11.81$ eV ionization potentials of $\rm{Br}^-$ we used $a=1.66$, $b=2.6$ for 1D electrons and $a=1$, $b=2.2$ for 2D electrons in (\ref{Vion}) and (\ref{Vint}).

+In the case (b), the TDSE with the single-particle Hamiltonian was solved for the first and second electrons separately.
+For the outer electron, the potential was approximated by a short-range well of the form

+with two fitting parameters $c_1$ and $c_2$ chosen to reproduce the first ionization potential $I_{p1}$.
+For the second electron, we used the smoothed Coulomb potential (\ref{Vion}) with a fitting parameter $a$ chosen to reproduce $I_{p2}$.
+The parameters were taken $c_1=0.48$, $c_2=0.76$ and $a=1.66$ for the 1D problem and $c_1=0.48$, $c_2=2$ and $a=1$ for the 2D problem.

-In both cases (a) and (b) the initial wave function $\Psi_0(\bm r_1, \bm r_2, t)$ was symmetrized with respect to coordinates assuming the full spin 0.
+In both cases (a) and (b) the initial wave function $\Psi_0(\bm r_1, \bm r_2, t)$ was symmetrized with respect to coordinates assuming zero total spin.
 The two-electron ground state wave function was obtained by using the imaginary time method \cite{bader2013}.
-The double ionization probability $W(t)$ was found by integrating the modulus squared wave function over space with the ion vicinity excluded